atalha-cmd/Biophysics_DNN/README.md

 # Biophysics Machine Learning

 Welcome to the **Biophysics Machine Learning** repository!
-This repository contains scripts and tools for generating electrostatic and topological features, as well as training Convolutional Neural Networks (CNNs) to analyze biophysical properties using these features.

-## Overview

-This repository includes the following key functionalities:
-- **Electrostatic Feature Generation**: A script to compute electrostatic features for biomolecules.
-- **Topological Feature Generation**: A script to compute topological features.
-- **CNN Model Training**: Several scripts to train CNN models using electrostatic and topological features.

-## Prerequisites

-Before running the scripts in this repository, please ensure the following requirements are met:

-1. A **Python** environment.
-(Specify the version)
-2. A set of required packages installed, including:

-    * Python packages: `gudhi`, `matplotlib`, `numpy`, `pandas`, etc. (Specify the ML package version)
-    * A Fortran compiler, such as `gfortran`, for running certain numerical routines.
-3. (Recommended) Set up a Python virtual environment to isolate dependencies (Give version of involved packages).

-# Biophysics Machine Learning

-Welcome to the **Biophysics Machine Learning** repository!
 This project provides a complete pipeline for **feature generation** and **machine learning model training** aimed at understanding and predicting biophysical properties of biomolecules.
-It combines **electrostatic** and **topological** descriptors with **Convolutional Neural Networks (CNNs)** to build predictive models for applications in protein biophysics, computational chemistry, and drug discovery.
+By integrating **electrostatic** and **topological** features with **Convolutional Neural Networks (CNNs)**, the framework enables accurate prediction of biomolecular electrostatic energies.

 ---